Despite how it may seem, I really do enjoy the holidays. I enjoy the spirit of the season, even if I am not particularly religious.

 On the fifth day of Christmas ADHD gave to me…

 5 Missed Invitations

-Just this week I forgot school was closed, so I attempted to pick up my son there instead of at childcare.
-At that point it seemed appropriate to postpone the rest of my personal appointments until after the New Year.
+At this point it seems appropriate to postpone the rest of my personal appointments until after the New Year.
 The only appointments I am keeping are with my trainer and my chiropractor.

 I need something adjusted, and it isn’t my spine.

 On the 6th day of Christmas ADHD gave to me…

 6 Bills for Paying